Expert Guides

 1. Promotion

 Relevant and evidence-based nutritional information displayed in the workplace has the potential to reach a wide audience.
 Improvements in food literacy are associated with improvements in healthy eating patterns[7].
-We have created a healthy eating programme, known as Vitality, which we consistently promote to engage customers.
+We have created a healthy eating education programme, called Vitality Kitchen, which we consistently promote to engage customers.
 Employers who actively promote well-being in the workplace are eight times more likely to have employees fully engaged in their work (13).

 2. Make the healthy choice the easy choice

 The eating environment can have significant effects on customer decision making.
 In food retail, promotions account for 40% of take home food expenditure[8].
-These promotions increase sales by 22%.
-Most promotions are for foods that are high in sugar.
+Research suggests these promotions can increase sales by around 20%.
 When these promotional ‘nudging strategies’ are used they tap into customers’ preference for convenience.
 We use this approach to increase sales of healthy choices[9].

 The physical structure of the eating environment can have significant impacts on food selection.
-By placing healthier items at eye-level we can for instance, nudge customers to buy an apple instead of a chocolate bar.
+By placing healthier items at eye-level we can for instance, nudge customers to buy fruit or oat bar instead of a chocolate bar.

 4. Engagement with national campaigns

-Our health-related campaigns highlight our commitment to national well-being initiatives.
-These include the Peas Please Pledge to increase the amount of vegetables we serve.
+We take part in health-related campaigns to highlight our commitment to national well-being initiatives.
+These include the Peas Please Pledge, Veganuary, salt awareness (16) sugar awareness (17 and Healthy Heart month.
 Themes are linked to our regular events, like Vitality Kitchen pop-ups to support customers to make healthier choices.

 5. Spread the word